 Amit Korukonda from India

 Amit Korukonda was born in rural India near Mawlynnong.
 He was raised on a farm, where he worked instead of going to school.
 The entire Korukonda family depended on this farm.
 In India, many farms rely on monsoon rains in order to thrive.
 If there wasn’t a storm, the farm wasn’t able to produce yield, and the family would go hungry.
+And unlike in the US, where farmers can simply carry a farm insurance policy, there is nothing of the sort in India.

 When his parents died at age 14, Amit had to take care of his 4 younger sisters.
 The land he inherited was not producing, so he got a job as a day-laborer at a neighboring field and could barely scrape by.
 At this field he learned how to farm different crops, and dreamed of one-day owning a farm of his own.